Jon-Wolf23/Valhalla-Software/README.md

-# ValhallaSoft
+# Valhalla Software
-Software repo for the 2024 cansat two month team Valhalla

-Please do not abuse privlages

-Please do not invite unauthorized contributers
+This is the code for the Valhalla project described on my linkedln and handshake